Say you have this show who has been airing for a while. The show may take some liberties

 - Even The Guiding Light had one of these, with a character getting superpowers from a freak accident involving Halloween decorations.

 - Arthur: Francine & Muffy plan to scare Arthur, Buster, Binky and the Brain at a "Scare-Your-Pants-Off" themed party.
 Arthur et al. plan to do the same to Francine & Muffy.
 But both groups get scared by what is apparently a real ghost.
+Some other episodes hint that Buster's conspiracy theories about aliens are true, such as in "D.W.'s Snow Mystery", where The Stinger shows that aliens stole the snowball.

 - The alien invasion variation is apparently the plot point of the Mr. Bogus episode "The Bogus Invasion".